 "Just relax.
 You will be okay."

 But with kids who really struggle with anxiety, these explanations are just not enough.

 Fortunately, there is help for anxious children.
 Children have the ability to gain an awareness of their feelings and become empowered to gain control over this powerful emotion.

 Your child can be a Worry Warrior!

-I use a blend of play therapy, mindfulness practices, Cognitive Behavioral Therapy (CBT) techniques, and innovative "brain- based" strategies coming from the latest in neuroscience.
-Parent-Child Interaction Therapy (PCIT) is also sometimes indicated for children with anxiety.
+I use a blend of play therapy, mindfulness practices, Eye Movement Desensitization and Reprocessing (EMDR), Cognitive Behavioral Therapy (CBT) techniques, and innovative "brain- based" strategies coming from the latest in neuroscience.
+Parent-Child Interaction Therapy (PCIT) and Theraplay techniques are also sometimes indicated for children with anxiety.